bpires/handbook/js/index.md

 Everything is as you expect, and how it works in most programming languages.

-However there are times when you cannot just wait for a line of code to execute.
+However, there are times when you cannot just wait for a line of code to execute.

 You can't just wait 2 seconds for a big file to load, and halt the program completely.